 We've teamed up with FactoryNissanParts.net to bring you this chart comparing a couple of 2017's new plug-in cars.
 Placing the 2017 Prius Prime and 2017 Nissan Leaf side-by-side reveals many similarities between these two emissions-reducing cars and some key differences.

 Compare for yourself, and allow us to share why we believe the 2017 Prius Prime is the winner.
-If you're interested in FactoryNissanParts' opinion on the winner, click here.

-Competition is Healthy
+Competition Is Healthy

-The Toyota Prius has long held the crown as the car for the budget-minded and environmentally conscious consumer.
+The Toyota Prius has long held the crown as the car for the budget-minded and environmentally-conscious consumer.
 Introduced in Japan in 1997, it has grown steadily in worldwide popularity and encouraged competition.
 Some companies have gone to all-electric vehicles, but Toyota keeps improving its hybrid.

 In fact, the Prime has three driving modes: EV, which depletes the battery first; Hybrid, which saves that precious EV power for later; and EV Auto, which blends the two.

 More than likely, 25 miles of EV range is enough to handle a daily commute.
 However, if drivers need additional range, the Prime’s 1.8-liter, 4-cylinder engine seamlessly takes over and adds another 615 miles to the range.
 Yes, the 2017 Prius Prime is still a hybrid, but it greatly reduces the owner’s oil consumption and boasts 133 mpge combined.
 The all-electric Leaf only does 107 miles before requiring a 3-6 hour charging session, depending on the charger used, and offers 112 mpge.

 Looks Aren’t Everything, But…